vernzimm/rvpacker/README.md

 Credit to SiCrane
 =================

-These are copied/lifted/modified frmo SiCrane's original YAML importer/exporter on the gamedev forums.
+These are copied/lifted/modified from SiCrane's original YAML importer/exporter on the gamedev forums.
 I initially just put them in github so I wouldn't lose them, and added the rvpacker script frontend.

 http://www.gamedev.net/topic/646333-rpg-maker-vx-ace-data-conversion-utility/